 The Traditional Christmas Tree

 We have opted to use an artificial Christmas tree over the years.
-This tree is approximately 7’ tall and is decorated with colored lights and an array of ornaments collected over the years.
+This tree is approximately 7’ tall and is decorated with colored lights and an array of ornaments, including handmade and beaded Christmas balls, collected over the years.

 Ceramic Mary, Joseph and Baby Jesus